RT-WDF/rt-wdf_lib/README.md

 # RT-WDF

 RT-WDF is a Real-Time capable Wave Digital Filter Framework for Circuit Modeling with support for arbitrary topologies and multiple/multiport Nonlinearities.
-It was introduced in a paper at at DAFx-16 which can be found [here](Documentation/40-DAFx-16_paper_35-PN.pdf).
+It was introduced in a paper at DAFx-16 which can be found [here](Documentation/40-DAFx-16_paper_35-PN.pdf).

 The repository is divided into four partitions: